rocky-linux/documentation/docs/gemstones/nmcli.md

 ```
 connection (con)       : NetworkManager connection object.
-modify (mod)           :  Modify one or more properties of a given connection profile
+modify (mod)           : Modify one or more properties of a given connection profile.
 connection.autoconnect : The setting and property (<setting>.<property>)
--f, --fields           :  specify fields to output
+-f, --fields           : specify fields to output.

 ```